breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 $ sudo apt-get install python-certbot-nginx
 ```
 Make sure your Nginx configuration works and is set up with the correct `server_name`.
-Certbot will scan all of Nginx's server blocks and searches for your domain name.
-The certificates then will be added to that configuration file automaticly.
+Certbot will scan all of Nginx's server blocks and search for your domain name.
+The certificates will then be added to that configuration file automatically.

-Obtaining cerificates:
+Obtaining certificates:
 ```bash
 $ sudo certbot --nginx -d cloud.example.com
 ```
-During this process we will be asked if Certbot should also redirect all Http traffic to Https.
+During this process, we will be asked if Certbot should also redirect all HTTP traffic to HTTPS.
-I recommend doing it on your own for example by checking out my [Server-Block Examples](/tutorial/Nginx-Server-Blocks.html).
+I recommend doing it on your own, for example by checking out my [Server-Block Examples](/tutorial/Nginx-Server-Blocks.html).
-Otherwise just press '2' and Certbot will handle that for us.
+Otherwise, just press '2' and Certbot will handle that for us.

 #### Renewing Certificates
-To renew the certificates when they are expired we can simply type:
+To renew the certificates when they expire, we can simply type:
 ```bash
 $ sudo certbot renew
 ```
-As a lazy person I would highly suggest to set up a `crontab job` which runs this command every month.
+As a lazy person, I would highly suggest setting up a `crontab` job which runs this command every month.

 ### Optimizing SSL Nginx Settings

-There is a really good guide how to customize your Nginx SSL-Settings to score an 'A+' on several Testsites.
+There is a really good guide on how to customize your Nginx SSL settings to score an 'A+' on several test sites.
-This step is optional and can be done later on if you are interested in that kind of stuff.
+This step is optional and can be done later if you are interested in that kind of stuff.
 [Useful Server-Blocks](/tutorial/Nginx-Server-Blocks.html)
 [External Arcticle](https://bjornjohansen.no/optimizing-https-nginx)

 ## Nextcloud
 You can already access NextCloud via your domain, but it will be a little bit buggy.
-NextCloud still thinks that it's been hosted on `127.0.0.1`.
+NextCloud still thinks that it's being hosted on `127.0.0.1`.
 This will break some forwarding.

-To change these settings we have to edit the `config.php`file of NextCloud.
+To change these settings, we have to edit the `config.php` file of NextCloud.
 Open __/var/www/nextcloud/config/config.php__:
 ```bash
 $ cd /var/www/nextcloud/config